jaliss/securesocial/docs/src/manual/source/guide/password-change.md

 ### Scala

-Assuming your template received a `user` parameter with an instance of `SocialUser` you would add a link to the Password Change page as follows:
+Assuming your template received a `user` parameter with an instance of `Identity` you would add a link to the Password Change page as follows:

 	:::html
 	@user.passwordInfo.map { info =>